Student engagement and understanding of materials is given more emphasis in today’s education over spoon feeding the facts.

-This is the right place for science enthusiasts to share and discuss new happenings in science world and to connect innovative ideas to what they actually learnt.
+This is the right place for science enthusiasts to share and discuss new happenings in the science world and to connect innovative ideas to what they actually learned.

 Right from the elementary classes, teachers should support, guide and inspire students to discover the wonders of science.

 With an inquisitive mindset, there are a lot to discover from the science world we are living in.
 Also, reward them for the small discoveries they make and let them share and present it in class.